7 Ways to Strengthen Your Sense of Self-Worth

 4) Keep learning

 This theme has already been alluded to in the earlier ideas, but deserves specific mention here.
 Life-long learning is a pre-requisite in helping us to adapt in an ever-changing and digitally-connected world.
-Technology is an enabler for us all and understanding how to use it to your advantage (together with having insights into basic IT security) is a must for many in the 21st Century.
+Technology is an enabler for us all and understanding how to use it to your advantage is a must for us all.

 Increasingly, the world of work values those with knowledge and skills and so to keep our skill-set sharp, we need to invest in staying up-to-date and relevant.
 Knowing how to sift out news and information will also keep us well-informed and better able to know when we are being manipulated through fake-news.